jhudsl/Intro_to_OTTR/docs/01-getting-started.md

 # Getting started

-For any OTTR Questions we suggest joining the [OTTR Google Group](https://github.com/jhudsl/OTTR_Template/wiki/Getting-Help-(Google-Group)) and adding a discussion there about the problems you are encountering or questions you have.
+For any OTTR questions we suggest joining the [OTTR Google Group](https://github.com/jhudsl/OTTR_Template/wiki/Getting-Help-(Google-Group)) and adding a discussion there about the problems you are encountering or questions you have.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->